VLOOKUP with Text

 This usually happens in numbers of lookup values.
 The main reason should be the format of the numbers in both the tables aren’t the same.
 So in such cases, we need to identify in which table numbers are stored as text.

 Apply the ISNUMBER function to identify non-numerical values.

-When the main table data is correct and result table numbers stored as text then we need to convert the text formatted numbers to numerical values first and then apply VLOOKUP.
+When the main table data is correct and the result table numbers are stored as text, then we need to convert the text formatted numbers to numerical values first and then apply VLOOKUP.
 There are several ways we can do this, below are methods.